SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

     <img src="assets/straps/Depact Elastic Band With Non-slip Webbing.webp" alt="strap image" loading="lazy" style="max-width: 300px"/>
 </div>

-Slips less than regular band.
+Slips less than a regular band.

 Can be found by `Elastic Band With Non-slip Webbing`.